 The same benefits for AR hold for AP: extensive experience is bundled with an outsourced professional, but at a lower cost than hiring a full-time in-house professional.
 The core employees are free to work on growing the business and improving the product while remaining confident the cash accounts won’t suddenly evaporate.
 They can also be confident the company is not being defrauded or will not unexpectedly lose a supplier due to unpaid bills.

-So what expertise does an outsourced AP professional offer?
-Here are just a few areas where they can provide valuable knowledge:
+Here are just a few areas where an outsourced AP professional can provide valuable knowledge:

 Supplier Relationship Management